 Is a merchant account expensive?

+We understand costs are important to small businesses.
 Unfortunately, a small business merchant account is not a “one and done” cost to your company.
 There is usually a setup or application fee and then monthly, recurring costs for the merchant account’s lifetime.
 Monthly costs are most often priced on the volume of payments processed through the account.
 There are various pricing structures for merchant services, be sure to walk through costs line by line and fully understand the terms before applying for services.
 Some typically fees include monthly gateway fees, per transaction and per batch fees, PCI compliance (or non-compliance) charges, discount rates, and monthly minimums.
 However, the cost to expect electronic payments often far outweighs the potential business revenue lost if you do not offer convenient and innovative payment options to your customers.

 What information is needed for a merchant account?